 Ebola and Household Pets

-Cats are probably immune, but we already know that dogs can get — and spread — the deadly disease.
+Cats are probably immune to Ebola, but we already know that dogs can contract — and spread — the deadly disease.
 Miniature pig owners, meanwhile, are justifiably concerned about their beloved micro piglets.

 According to the Centers for Disease Control and Prevention (CDC):